zippiehq/cartesi-lambada/README.md

 <img src="https://web3.link/lambada.png" width=50% height=50%>

+# Come talk to us!

+Join us on the Cartesi Discord in #cartesi-compute channel: https://discord.gg/pfXMwXDDfW

+Happy to talk you through development steps!

 # Why does Lambada matter?

 There is an emerging environment characterized by a modular choice becoming possible, combining existing blockchains like Ethereum, alt-VMs, high-capacity decentralized sequencers, atomic transaction inclusion, data availability layers, re-staking mechanisms like Eigenlayer, co-processors, and zero-knowledge proofs.